UniversalRobots/Universal_Robots_Client_Library/README.md

 sure to
  * have an instance of a robot controller / URSim running at the configured IP address (or adapt the address to your needs)
- * run it from its source folder, as for simplicity reasons it doesn't use any sophisticated method to locate the required recipe files.
+ * run it from the package's main folder (the one where this README.md file is stored), as for simplicity reasons it doesn't use any sophisticated method to locate the required files.

 #### RTDEWriter
 The `RTDEWriter` class provides an interface to write data to the RTDE interface.
 Data fields that